Grantmaker of the Year Award

 Formerly known as the GPA Pioneer Award, the Grantmaker of the Year Award recognizes public and private funders that have improved the way grant professionals do their work and acknowledges outstanding contributions to the field of grantsmanship.
 Agencies profiled in the top-scoring applications this year will also participate in an "virtual site visit" from review committee members.

-The awards will be presented at the GPA National Conference in Washington, DC in November 2019.
+The awards will be presented at the GPA Annual Conference in Washington, DC in November 2019.

 Nominations are open to members and non-members.